-Nicu had been staring at the ceiling so long his eyes felt like knuckles; sometimes he felt like he’d been born like that.
+Nicu had been staring at the ceiling so long his eyes felt like knuckles.
+He knew every fissure up there, every crack, like the back of his hand.
 Exhaustion only made it worse, but the less he slept, the less he cared.

 His reflection in the room’s solitary mirror waited for him to answer.
-But all the thin youth with the red eyes did was stare back like he could drill a hole through his skull to somewhere else.
+But all the thin youth with the red eyes did was watch him like it could drill a hole through his skull to somewhere else.
 He’d be patient.
 He’d been practicing nearly every day now, and he had time after all, that was something everyone seemed to agree on.

-‘Now that’s a sad shower of rejects to have to deal with at the best of times.
-What was the last one called?
-Dragos?’
+‘Now that’s a sad shower of rejects to have to deal with at the best of times,’ said the reflection in the mirror.